isx45128227/MongoVsPostgres/documentacio.md

 * Later we can see the different collections by using

     `> show collections`

+* Other way to connect with mongo is specifying the database we want to connect with in the command line.

+    `[user@host ]$ mongo twitter`

 * To select collections we want to work with we should specify in the find sentence.